 Poll: In Metallover's Self Insert REDUX how much do we want the Self Insert to change the timeline with his prior knowledge of events? (keeping in mind the more he changes, the worse things go for him) Vote Now!

-Author has written 16 stories for Fire Emblem, Advance Wars, Pokémon, Warhammer, and Final Fantasy I-VI.
+Author has written 18 stories for Fire Emblem, Advance Wars, Pokémon, Warhammer, Final Fantasy I-VI, and Fate/Grand Order.

 Check out the Invisible Ties Audio Drama! - Neckties You Can't See Channel!

 Follow me on Twitter to see how you can support my writing! - https://twitter.com/metalloverwrite

 Join the metallover Discord server!
 Just remove the spaces (seriously, I really hate this spam filter) - https:// d iscord. gg / nErmeAh

 MAIN STORY UPDATE SCHEDULE CYCLE:

 Metallover's Self Insert Adventure (or, metallover ruins Fire Emblem Awakening)

 Blazing Trinity (a loose adaptation/novelization of Fire Emblem Blazing Blade)

 Metallover's Self Insert Dark updates every month over on my (P)atreon as an exclusive!